 Clearly $AC^0$ is a subclass of P/poly; indeed we recover P/poly by omitting condition (4).
 Now, one of the major triumphs of complexity theory in the 1980s was to understand $AC^0$ , as we still only dream of understanding P/poly.
-It's not just that we know $NP \not\subset AC^0$ ; rather, it's that we know in detail which problems are and aren't in $AC^0$ (even problems within P), and exactly how many gates are needed for each given depth d.
+It's not just that we know $NP \not\subset AC^0$ ; rather, it's that we know in some detail which problems are and aren't in $AC^0$ (even problems within P), and in some cases, the exact tradeoff between the number of gates and the depth d.
 As the most famous example, let PARITY be the language consisting of all strings with an odd number of '1' bits.
 Then:

-Theorem 49 (Ajtai [17], Furst-Saxe-Sipser [91]) PARITY is not in AC.
+Theorem 50 (Ajtai [17], Furst-Saxe-Sipser [103]) Parity is not in $AC^0$ .

-While the original lower bounds on the size of $AC^0$ circuits for Parity were only slightly superpolynomial, Theorem 49 was subsequently improved by Yao [262] and then by Håstad [110], the latter of whom gave an essentially optimal result: namely, any $AC^0$ circuit for Parity of depth d requires at least $2^{\Omega(n^{1/(d-1)})}$ gates.
+While the original lower bounds on the size of AC circuits for Parity were only slightly superpolynomial, Theorem 50 was subsequently improved by Yao [284] and then by Håstad [124], the latter of whom gave an essentially optimal result: namely, any $AC^0$ circuit for PARITY of depth d requires at least $2^{\Omega(n^{1/(d-1)})}$ gates.

-The first proofs of Theorem 49 used what's called the method of random restrictions.
+The first proofs of Theorem 50 used what's called the method of random restrictions.
 In this method, we assume by contradiction that we have a size-s, depth-d, unbounded-fanin circuit C for our Boolean function-say, the Parity function.
 We then randomly fix most of the input bits to 0 or 1, while leaving a few input bits unfixed.
-What we hope to find is that the random restriction "kills off" an entire layer of gates-because any AND gate that takes even one constant 0 bit as input can be replaced by the constant 0 function, and likewise, any OR gate that takes even one 1 bit as input can be replaced by the constant 1 function.
+What we hope to find is that the random restriction "kills off" an entire layer of gates because any AND gate that takes even one constant 0 bit as input can be replaced by the constant 0 function, and likewise, any OR gate that takes even one 1 bit as input can be replaced by the constant 1 function.
 Thus, any AND or OR gate with a large fanin is extremely likely to be killed off; gates with small fanin might not be killed off, but can be left around to be dealt with later.
 We then repeat this procedure, randomly restricting most of the remaining unfixed bits, in order to kill off the next higher layer of AND and OR gates, and so on through all d layers.
 By the time we're done, we've reduced C to a shadow of its former self: specifically, to a circuit that depends on only a constant number of input bits.
-Meanwhile, even though only a tiny fraction of the input bits (say, $n^{1/d}$ of them) remain unfixed, we still have a nontrivial Boolean function on those bits: indeed, it's easy to see that any restriction of the PARITY function to a subset S of bits will either be Parity itself, or else NOT(Parity).
+Meanwhile, even though only a tiny fraction of the input bits (say, $n^{1/d}$ of them) remain unfixed, we still have a nontrivial Boolean function on those bits: indeed, it's easy to see that any restriction of the Parity function to a smaller set of bits will either be Parity itself, or else NOT(Parity).
 But a circuit of constant size clearly can't compute a Boolean function that depends on $\sim n^{1/d}$ input bits.
 This yields our desired contradiction.